 Amarillo College has five developmental education instructional programs: math, reading, English, ESL, and a basic academic skills learning center.
 All new students enrolling in Amarillo College must be advised.
-If the student has not passed an approved assessment, the student must see an advisor each semester until all developmental work is complete.
+If the student has not demonstrated college readiness on an approved assessment, the student must see an advisor each semester until all developmental work is complete.

-The following is a listing of developmental courses offered, the coordinators of the respective programs and the advisors for each program:
+The following is a listing of developmental courses offered and information concerning the respective programs: